Zero Waste Eco Friendly School Supplies

 You can throw these in the compost when you’re done or recycle them.
 I’m a fan of just the craft color, but they come in several different colors if you’re interested.

-These were my favorite school supply.
-I love notebooks.
-I used them mostly in high school and college.
+This is one of my favorite sustainable school supplies and something you’ll need to buy every year.
+I love these eco friendly notebooks.
 I would use one notebook for two classes.
 I’d start the first class on the opening page and start the second class upside down on the last page.

 This book is a little bit on the pricier side.
 But it’s so much fun!
 I had to include it.
 It’s a riff on the traditional composition notebook.
 It’s called a DeComposition notebook*.

+Who knew you could find super cute eco friendly school supplies?
 The whole thing has darling little doodles.
 It’s printed with soy inks and made with 100% post consumer waste.
-After you’re finished with the book it’s completely recyclable.
+After you’re finished with the book, it’s completely recyclable.

-The paper is thick so you can definitely write on both sides, and it’s recycled made from 30% post consumer waste.
-So, you can compost or recycle the pages when you’re done with the book.
+The paper is thick, so you can definitely write on both sides, and it’s recycled and made from 30% post consumer waste.
+You can compost or recycle the pages when you’re done with the book.
 Just hold onto that spine…

-I don’t know if there’s really a way around buying paper without the plastic wrap.
-I think it's a silly purchase, if you have perforated pages in a notebook.
+I don’t know if there’s really a way around buying paper without the plastic wrap?

 You can find three ring binders* in different sizes made from recyclable cardboard.
 Some even come with the tabbed dividers*.
 What’s cool is the rings are detachable.
 So you can cut out your own piece of cardboard for the next year.

 I remember these things never lasted very long.
-But, I couldn’t find any alternative to the classic plastic hole punch.
-I guess just hope for the best, and pray that they last long enough to use for a couple of years!
+But, I couldn’t find any alternative to the classic plastic hole punch*.
+I guess just hope for the best and pray that it lasts long enough to use for a couple of years!

 Ok, but once again, why do we need a tiny stapler?
-They only time I can think of stapling a page is to turn in a paper.
-And, couldn't you have stapled it before you went to class?
+The only time I can think of stapling a page is to turn in a paper.
+Couldn’t you have stapled it before you went to class?

-But if you had to have something portable, I would get one of these cute staple-less staplers.
-It makes it way easy to recycle or compost your pages.
+If you had to have something portable, I would get one of these cute staple-less staplers.* It makes it easy to recycle or compost your papers.

-And, last buy not least – book covers!
+And, last but not least – book covers!
 I remember my favorite book covers from middle school.
-I had a neon purple one and a cool green and blue marbled one that resembled the nervous system.
+I had a neon purple one and cool green and blue marbled one that resembled the nervous system.

 They still make these book covers called book socks!
 You can use them year after year.
 I hate that they come individually wrapped in plastic, but I couldn’t find many other options.